AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 > It is possible to provide a token position to be used when resetting a `TrackingEventProcessor`,
 >  thus specifying from which point in the event log it should start replaying the events.
 >
-> How to customize a Tracking Token position is described [here](event-processors.md#custom-tracking-token-position).
+> How to customize a tracking token position is described [here](event-processors.md#custom-tracking-token-position).

 ## Custom tracking token position